Date

 Key Takeaways

-• Stay ahead of PNW weather: Regularly inspect your roof for moss, clogged gutters, and storm damage.
+- Stay ahead of PNW weather: Regularly inspect your roof for moss, clogged gutters, and storm damage.
 Catching these common local issues early is the most effective way to prevent small problems from turning into expensive emergencies.

-• Do your homework before hiring: Protect your home by choosing a qualified professional.
+- Do your homework before hiring: Protect your home by choosing a qualified professional.
 Always confirm that your roofer is licensed and insured, read recent customer reviews, and insist on a detailed, written estimate before any work starts.

-• Know your financial options for repairs: Repair costs vary based on the damage and materials.
+- Know your financial options for repairs: Repair costs vary based on the damage and materials.
 Get a professional inspection for an accurate quote, check if your homeowner’s insurance policy offers coverage, and ask about financing to manage the expense without delay.

 Living in Woodinville means enjoying beautiful scenery, but our Pacific Northwest weather can be tough on our homes, especially our roofs.
 Knowing what to look for can help you catch small issues before they become major headaches.
 A quick visual check from the ground every few months, and especially after a storm, is a great habit to get into.
 Here are some of the most common roof problems you might encounter.

-Moss and Algae from Our PNW Climate
+Tackling Moss and Algae in the PNW

 That green, velvety blanket on your roof might look charming, but it’s a classic PNW problem that can cause serious damage.
 Moss thrives in our damp, shady climate, and it acts like a sponge, trapping moisture against your shingles.
 This constant dampness can lead to rot and deterioration.
 As moss grows, its root-like structures can lift and curl shingles, creating pathways for water to seep underneath and into your home.
 If you see dark streaks or green patches, it’s time to address them.
 Taking care of moss isn’t just about appearances; it’s about protecting the long-term health of your residential roofing system.

-Leaks from Damaged Shingles and Flashing
+Watch Out for Leaks from Damaged Shingles

 A water stain on your ceiling is the most obvious sign of a leak, but the problem often starts much earlier with damaged shingles or flashing.
 Over time, shingles can crack, curl, or get blown off entirely, leaving your roof’s underlayment exposed to the elements.
 Flashing, the thin metal material installed around chimneys, vents, and skylights, is another common culprit.
 If it cracks or pulls away, it creates a direct entry point for water.
 It’s a good idea to periodically scan your roof for any shingles that look out of place or for signs of rust or gaps in the flashing.
 Catching these issues early can save you from costly interior water damage.